Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 ---
 filter-chains:
   name: my-filter-chain
-  # filter chains can be toggled on/off for testing
+  # Filter Chains can be toggled on/off for testing
   enabled: true
   filters:
     # this maps to $wasm_filters_path/my_filter.wasm